Competition climbing: Competition lead climbing

-In competition lead climbing, the competitors have 6 minutes to climb a 15 m challenging, and usually significantly overhanging, pre-bolted sport climbing route (with pre-placed quickdraws), made by a route setter.
-For their safety, the competitor must also clip their safety rope into the quickdraws (that are attached to the bolts) while they ascend; failing to clip into a quickdraw terminates their climb at that position.
+In competition lead climbing, the competitors have 6 minutes to climb a 15 m challenging, and usually significantly overhanging, pre-bolted sport-climbing route (with pre-placed quickdraws for their protection), constructed by a route setter.
+For the safety of the competitors, they must also clip their safety rope into the various quickdraws (that are attached to the bolts) while they ascend the route; failing to clip into a quickdraw terminates their climb at that position.

-In rock climbing, pre-bolted lead climbing routes are known as sport climbs, confusingly however, competition climbing is sometimes also called "sport climbing", even though it also has bouldering and speed climbing.
+In the wider sport of rock-climbing, pre-bolted lead-climbing routes are known as sport climbs (in contrast to traditional climbing, where the climber places removable protection equipment as they ascend the route), confusingly however, "competition climbing" is sometimes also called "sport climbing", even though it also has bouldering and speed climbing.

 The climber is allowed one single attempt at the route.
-Their score on the route is determined by the highest hold number they "controlled" before falling (i.e. all the holds are numbered, starting with 1 at the bottom); if in addition, they had "used" that hold to make a controlled movement for the next hold before falling, a "+" is added to their score.
+Their score on the route is determined by the highest artificial hold number that they "controlled" before falling (i.e. all the artificial holds on the wall are numbered, starting with 1 at the bottom); if in addition, they had "used" that hold to make a controlled movement for the next hold before falling, a "+" is added to their score.
 For example, falling while secured on hold 34, while reaching for hold 35, earns a score of "34+".

-Between rounds, the competitors are collectively given 6 minutes to inspect — but not attempt — the next route.
-After the inspection, they are kept in an isolation area to prevent them from observing other competitors on the route and collecting its beta; they are thus effectively onsighting the route.
+Between rounds, the competitors are collectively given 6 minutes to inspect — but not attempt or practice — the next route.
+After the brief inspection, they are kept in an isolation area to prevent them from observing other competitors on the route and collecting its beta (which would help them to flash the route); they are thus effectively lead climbing the artificial route as an onsight, which is the most difficult way to ascend a new route.